With a new contract and a new home, Gabe Jackson says Seahawks’ offensive line ‘can be great’

 The Seahawks on Tuesday made official the signing of defensive end Carlos Dunlap.

 It was reported last week that Dunlap had agreed to a two-year deal worth up to $16.6 million with $8.5 million guaranteed.
 That came after the Seahawks released Dunlap in early March seeking salary cap relief.
-Dunlap originally had one year left on his contract with a $14.1 million cap hit for 2021.

 Now, the Seahawks appear to have been able to get both Jackson and Dunlap for far less of a combined cap hit in 2021 than Dunlap alone would have been originally (the full details of Dunlap’s new contract have yet to be released).